phoebewang59/SDS_322E/README.md

 The file is called "Project 1 Report"

-Joins, tidy, and manipulate multiple datasets to draw conclusions on the WCA 3x3x3 speedcubing event.
+Join, tidy, and manipulate multiple datasets to draw conclusions on the WCA 3x3x3 speedcubing event.